 A Lovely Day in Lipari

 I was excited to spend a day exploring this hidden gem of an island and one that I never heard of before this trip.
-Lipari is a sleepy little Italian island in the Aeolian archipelago off the coast of Sicily and loaded with history and ruins.
+It was a quiet September morning when I stepped ashore as most of the summer crowds had already gone home.
+I felt like I had the island all to myself.

 The Castle of Lipari.
 The castle (fortress) was built in the 1500s but the area was inhabited way back to 4,000 B.C.E.